ufosc/club-documents/Proposals/Class-Syllabus.md

 ## Description

 This course teaches the importance of open source software and how to contribute to open source projects.
 Students will participate in a semester long open source project.
 This is either chosen from a provided list or approved by the professor.
+3 credits (preferable).

+## Schedule

+One lecture period per week with required lab sections (2 to 3) for working on projects.

 ## Material